 The majority of the existing data supports testosterone’s antidepressant properties, however, the mechanism underlying this effect is yet unknown.
 The regions of the brain that alter most in those who experience severe depression include the prefrontal cortex, hippocampus, and amygdala, and testosterone may have an impact on these regions.
 The body’s normal synthesis of substances like serotonin and cortisol, which support mood regulation, may be impacted by testosterone.

 Whatever the method, bringing testosterone levels back to normal by HRT may aid with depression relief by bringing the brain to a healthy state.
-TRT may even be used as a stand-alone therapy for hypogonadal males with moderate depression, while it may also be an effective augmentation therapy for individuals with significant depression, according to a study.
+Testosterone Replacement Therapy Treatment may even be used as a stand-alone therapy for hypogonadal males with moderate depression, while it may also be an effective augmentation therapy for individuals with significant depression, according to a study.

 HOW TESTOSTERONE REPLACEMENT THERAPY WORKS